WebberZone/crp-taxonomy/readme.txt

 Tested up to: 4.9
 License: GPLv2 or later

-Restrict the related posts by Contextual Related Posts to the same category, tag or custom taxonomy
+Restrict the related posts to the same category, tag or custom taxonomy.
+Requires Contextual Related Posts.

 == Description ==

 [CRP Taxonomy Tools](https://webberzone.com/downloads/crp-taxonomy/) is an extension for [Contextual Related Posts](https://webberzone.com/plugins/contextual-related-posts/) that adds another degree of related posts matching by adding the option to restrict these related posts to the same category, tag or custom taxonomy.
-This plugin adds additional checkboxes under General options under the Related Posts page.

 Additionally, you can also disable the contextual matching engine either on posts/pages or on only custom post types.

-Requires Contextual Related Posts v2.0 or higher.
+Requires Contextual Related Posts v2.6.0 or higher.

 = Contribute =